 Our EEA business activities are primarily in regard to determining whether inquiry subjects are on restricted party screening lists maintained by governmental authorities and other organizations, including among others FBI, Interpol, U.S. Departments of Defense, State and Treasury, the EU, Australia, Canada, England, India, Ireland, Japan, Netherlands, United Nations and the World Bank.
 Inquiries are most often initiated by companies with which the inquiry subjects wish to engage in business and to which the inquiry subjects have given consents to the inquiries.

-With regard to the transfer of personal information from the EU, UK or Switzerland to the United States, CSI relies on the European Commission’s standard contractual clauses (SCC’s) that are currently recognized by the EU, UK and Swiss data protection authorities as an alternative data transfer mechanism and tries to implement technical measures, including encryption, that can prevent U.S., authorities from accessing any such transferred information without legal process.
-We also comply with the Privacy Shield Frameworks as a way to articulate and illustrate our commitment to data subject privacy and provide individuals with an additional legal recourse method that is enforceable in the United States.
+With regard to the transfer of personal information from the EU, UK or Switzerland to the United States, CSI relies on the European Commission’s standard contractual clauses (SCCs) that are currently recognized by the EU, UK and Swiss data protection authorities as an alternative data transfer mechanism.
+We also comply with the Data Privacy Framework as a way to articulate and illustrate our commitment to data subject privacy and provide individuals with an additional legal recourse method that is enforceable in the United States.

-Privacy Shield – For EU, UK and Swiss Data That is Transferred to the United States
+Data Privacy Framework – For EU, UK and Swiss Data That is Transferred to the United States

 CSI is subject to the investigatory and enforcement powers of the United States Federal Trade Commission (FTC).